Elevating Visual Perception in Multimodal LLMs with Visual Embedding Distillation: Abstract

 \section{Abstract}

-The standard practice for developing contemporary MLLMs is to feed features from vision encoder(s) into the LLM and train with natural language supervision.
-In this work, we posit an overlooked opportunity to optimize the intermediate LLM representations through a vision perspective (objective), i.e., solely natural language supervision is sub-optimal for the MLLM's visual understanding ability.
-To that end, we propose \textbf{\modelname}, the first approach distilling knowledge into the LLM's hidden representations from a set of target visual representations.
-Firstly, we formulate the objective during the pretraining stage in MLLMs as a coupled optimization of predictive visual embedding and next text-token prediction.
-Secondly, we investigate MLLMs trained solely with natural language supervision and identify a positive correlation between the quality of visual representations within these models and their downstream performance.
-Moreover, upon probing our \modelname, we observe improved representation quality owing to the embedding optimization.
-Thirdly, we demonstrate that our \modelname outperforms the single and multi-encoder baselines, proving our approach's superiority over explicitly feeding the corresponding features to the LLM.
-Particularly, \modelname boosts performance by an average margin of up to 2.5\% on various benchmarks, with a notable improvement of 8.7\% on the Depth task in CV-Bench.
+In recent times, the standard practice for developing MLLMs is to feed features from vision encoder(s) into the LLM and train with natural language supervision.
+This approach often causes models to lean towards language comprehension and undermine the rich visual perception signals present in the data, which are critical for tasks involving spatial reasoning in the domain of embodied AI and robotics.
+Is it possible to optimize both at the same time?
+In this work, we propose \textbf{\modelname}, the first approach that infuses visual perception knowledge from expert vision encoders into the LLM's (of an MLLM) hidden representations.
+We start by investigating MLLMs trained solely with natural language supervision and identify a positive correlation between the quality of visual representations within these models and their downstream performance.
+Given this insight, we formulate the objective during the pretraining stage in MLLMs as a coupled optimization of predictive visual embedding and next (text) token prediction.
+Moreover, through extensive probing, we observe improved visual representation quality due to embedding optimization, underscoring the effectiveness of our probing setup.
+We demonstrate that our \modelname outperforms the single and multi-encoder baselines, proving our approach's superiority over explicitly feeding the corresponding features to the LLM.
+In particular, \modelname boosts performance by an average margin of up to \textbf{2.5}\% on various benchmarks, with a notable improvement of \textbf{8.7}\% on the Depth task in CV-Bench.